American Dream Pizza

 Defunct pizzeria in Portland, Oregon, U.S.

 American Dream Pizza was a pizzeria in Portland, Oregon, United States.
 Sebastian Malinow and Scott McFarland opened the restaurant in northeast Portland in 1985.
 A spin-off of the same name opened in Corvallis in 1989, and later became separately owned.
 Another spin-off, Satellite Dream Pizza, opened in the Westmoreland district of southeast Portland's Sellwood-Moreland neighborhood.
 The original restaurant closed in 2024.

-Under new ownership, a "revival" of American Dream called The Original Dream is slated to open in the same northeast Portland location in 2025.
+Under new ownership, a "revival" of American Dream called The Original Dream opened in the same northeast Portland location in June 2025.

 Description

 American Dream Pizza operated in northeast Portland part of the North Tabor neighborhood.
 The pizzeria was known for its "funky" decor and pizza box art contests.
 Pizzas were customizable and ingredients included chipotle and roasted hazelnuts.
 The edges of pizzas were braided, based on one of the owners' familiarity with braiding empanadas.

 History

 American Dream opened in 1985.
 Sebastian Malinow and Scott McFarland were co-founders.
 Eater Portland said the business was "one of Portland’s oldest dedicated pizza restaurants".
 The website said American Dream claims to be "one of the first in Portland to make hand-rolled crust and serve Widmer beer".

 A Corvallis restaurant of the same name was spun out from the Portland restaurant in 1989.
 The restaurant caters to students, faculty, and staff at Oregon State University and has been described as "a Corvallis institution".
 U.S. President Barack Obama ate at the Corvallis location, which has rooftop seating and an affiliated Crow Bar.

 In August 2014, American Dream announced plans to open a second Portland location in southeast Portland.
 The spin-off opened as Satellite Dream Pizza in the Westmoreland district of the Sellwood-Moreland neighborhood.